Skegby: Modern Skegby

-There are five pubs in Skegby – the Forest Tavern on Forest Road, the Fox & Crown on Dalestorth Road, the Maypole on Dawgates Lane and the Rifle Volunteer on Forest Road, as well as the Triple S Snooker and Social Club on Mansfield Road.
+There are three public houses in Skegby: the Forest Tavern and the Rifle Volunteer, both on Forest Road and the Fox & Crown on Dalestorth Road.
+The Maypole on Dawgates Lane closed in June 2023 and the new owners plan to convert it into a residential dwelling.
+The Triple S Snooker and Social Club is on Mansfield Road.

 Schools

-Skegby also has two primary schools, Healdswood Infant and Nursery School on Barker Avenue and St. Andrew's C of E Primary School on Mansfield Road.
+Skegby has three primary schools: Healdswood Infant and Nursery School on Barker Avenue, Skegby Junior Academy on Ash Grove and St. Andrew's C of E Primary School on Mansfield Road.
+St. Andrew's C of E Primary School was originally a National School built in 1865 on land donated by Lady Carnarvon and that year had 95 pupils under the tutelage of one schoolmaster.

 Churches

-There are two churches in Skegby, St Andrews Church and Skegby Methodist Church on Mansfield Road Skegby.
+St Andrew's Church is the Church of England parish church.
+Skegby Methodist Church is on Mansfield Road.